Trip7274/Bayt_API/README.md

 Along with utilites you probably already have, such as `bash`, (GNU) `grep`, `head`, `jq`, and `df`.

 ---
-I mainly test this on CachyOS (Arch-based) and a plain Fedora server, but I do try to use as many distro-agnostic features as I can.
+I mainly test this on CachyOS (Arch-based) and a plain Fedora server, but I do try to use as many distro-agnostic features as I can in the default scripts.
 If you encounter any issues on other distros, feel free to open an issue!

 This project also uses shell scripts to fetch most system stats (located in the `Bayt_API/scripts` directory),